Past Lab Members

 Laurie Houle, BA Honours

-Laurie recently completed her BA in psychology at Concordia University.
+Laurie completed her BA in psychology at Concordia University.
 Interpersonal relationships represent an enduring subject of fascination for Laurie, and she is specifically interested in romantic relationships.
 In Fall 2021, she will pursue her PhD degree in Social Psychology at Princeton University, where she will study cognitive biases in couples.

 Erika di Paola, BA Specialization

-Erika completed her bachelor’s degree specializing in Psychology in May 2020.
+Erika her bachelor’s degree specializing in Psychology in May 2020.
 She worked at the Lifespan Well-Being Laboratory in 2019-2020, while working on her undergraduate thesis under Dr. Erin Barker’s supervision.
 Her thesis examined the relationship between extracurricular activity participation in adolescence and psychological well-being in emerging adulthood.
 She is currently working as a research assistant for a trauma laboratory at the Douglas Mental Health University Institute.
 She also works at a trauma counselling clinic located in Montreal.

 2017-2018